Skip to main content

 Regular and appropriate training focused on the delivery of banking services to seniors is provided to our staff and representatives.

-All of our employees received our Code of Conduct for the Delivery of Banking Services to Seniors training in 2022.
-The training included:
+Our employees continued to receive Code of Conduct for the Delivery of Banking Services to Seniors related training.
+The training includes:

 • An overview of the 7 Principles of the Code